 - Monmouthshire has a competitive economy with excellent potential for growth.
 There is, however, a low rate of business start-ups compared to the capital region and Wales as a whole.
-The growth of remote working and people's desire to live in rural areas presents an opportunity to encourage entrepreneurs to start new businesses in Monmouthshire rather than neighbouring cities like Bristol. - There is a slow uptake of employment sites in the county alongside issues of poor broadband speed which could be connected to the low rates of business start-ups.
+The growth of remote working and people's desire to live in rural areas presents an opportunity to encourage entrepreneurs to start new businesses in Monmouthshire rather than neighbouring cities like Bristol. - There is a slow uptake of the employment sites clustered in the south of the county and insufficient suitable employment land in the north of the county.
+Issues of poor broadband speed could be connected to the low rates of business start-ups.
 The potential growth in co-working spaces could offer start-ups a low risk option to locate in the county. - The below-average wages on offer in the county, coupled with high property prices, make it difficult for young people and future generations to live and work locally. - We are seeing an outward migration of young people, driven by employment and higher education opportunities elsewhere, which are not available in the county.